Boulder, CO & Sun Valley, ID

 I now carry with me the strength and determination of the Tanzanian women and share it with each of my clients back home.

-Check out a recent feature in Voyage Denver!
+Check out a feature in Voyage Denver!

 The article shares more of my story, how I found my calling in birth work, and what is fueling me.
 I am deeply passionate about supporting healthier, gentler births in my community and around the world.